Clever-ISA/Clever-ISA/specs/Main.md

 - 0x001 (add): Adds the value of the two operands
 - 0x002 (sub): Subtracts the value of the second operand from the first
 - 0x003 (and): Performs the bitwise and of the two operands
-- 0x004 (or):  Perfomrs the bitwise or of the two operands
+- 0x004 (or):  Performs the bitwise or of the two operands
 - 0x005 (xor): Performs the bitwise exclusive or of the two operands

 ### Multiplication and Division Instructions